 In this movement, we discover top finance experts and business visionaries of India on how they are managing their resources to stay above the water.
 So read on to grasp the slip-ups, perceive the odds, and correct your course so the business heads the right way.

 Abhishek Rungta, Angel Investor, Indus Net Technologies, takes us through the ups and downs of an entrepreneur roller coaster journey.

-In the current situation, companies should focus on their key needs, and avoid working on their wants.
-This is a great time to reflect and find what is a necessity and what is good-to-have.
+In the current situation, Abhishek advises companies to focus on their key needs and avoid working on their wants.
+This is a great time to reflect and find what a necessity is and what is good-to-have.

-Startups need to cut their costs and drop any extra flab that they have accumulated to ensure that they have a longer runway.
-Cashflow is even more important for a startup, because many of them may not be having gross profit.
-Most importantly, they have to listen to their customers to understand the needs and challenges, to be able to align themselves well in this changed situation.
+Abhishek is of the opinion that the startups need to cut their costs and drop any extra flab that they have accumulated to ensure that they have a longer runway.
+“Cash flow is even more important for a startup, because many of them may not be having gross profit,” he says.
+Most importantly Abhishek advises that the startups have to listen to their customers to understand the needs and challenges which will help them to align themselves well in this current pandemic situation.

 - Keep a cool and calm head

 - Communicate to your team and clients regularly

 - Look at your cost structure